qouteall/qouteall-blog/blog/About Code Reuse, Polymorphism and Abstraction.md

 | Easier to implement requirements that follow regularity.                                     | Harder to implement requirements that follow regularity. (duplicated changes) |
 | Harder to implement requirements that breaks regularity. (add complex special-case handling) | Easier to implement requirements that breaks regularity.                      |

-Why we specialize instead of generalize sometimes:
+Why we sometimes specialize instead of generalizing:

 - Generalization introduces new concepts and **adds cognitive load**.
 Sometimes, not adding these is better, depending on how useful the abstraction is.
-- The requirement can break the assumption or regularity that the generalization is based on. **New exceptions break generalization**.
+- A new requirement can break the assumption or regularity that the generalization is based on. **New exceptions break generalization**.

 About leaky abstraction: Abstraction aim to hide details and make things simpler.
 But some abstractions are **leaky**: to use it correctly you need to understand the details that it tries to hide.
 The more leaky an abstraction is, the less useful it is.

 If a new requirement follows the regularity that the abstraction uses, then the abstraction is good and makes things simpler.

 But when the new requirement change breaks the regularity, then abstraction hinders the developer.
 The developer will be left with two choices:

 - De-regularize the abstraction and do the change accordingly.
 (And create new abstractions that follow the new regularity.
 This is refactoring.)
 - Add special case handlings within the current abstraction.
-This will make things more complex.
-The exceptions will break orthogonality, making the previously unrelated things related again.
+The exceptions can **make the previously unrelated things related again** (break orthogonality), **increasing (accidental) complexity**.
 It will often involve new boolean flags that control internal behavior, weird data relaying, new state sharing, new concurrency handling, etc.

 **Every abstraction makes some things easier AND make other things harder.
 It's a tradeoff.**